JetBrains/Qodana/topics/vscode.md

 Also, check whether Java 11 or later is installed on your machine by running the `java -version` command.
 If necessary, install Java on your local machine.

+Download the extension file from the [GitHub](https://github.com/qodana/qodana-lsp/actions/runs/6314930280) website, from the **Artifacts** section.

 ## Configure the extension

 In Visual Studio Code, install the **Qodana** extension.
 After installation, you can configure it.